mo-nirvana/novafinds-data-platform/task3-data-platform/README.md

 | `order_silver` | `order_id IS NOT NULL`, `quantity > 0` | — |
 | `customer_silver` | — | `country IS NULL`, `active IS NULL` |

-Hard blocks stop the pipeline — the data is unusable and proceeding would corrupt downstream metrics.
-Soft blocks drop the offending row and log it — the pipeline continues but the anomaly is recorded and visible in the monitoring dashboard.
+Hard blocks stop the pipeline loudly.
+Soft blocks drop the row and log it — visible in the DLT pipeline UI and the monitoring notebook.

-Silver also applies multi-currency normalisation across 50+ currencies, converting `total_amount` to `unified_amount` in USD using static FX rates.
-This is the step that makes cross-regional revenue figures comparable.
+---

-**Gold** — 7 pre-aggregated tables ready for dashboards and self-serve SQL:
+## Gold Layer Tables

 | Table | Purpose |
 |---|---|